Echeveria 'Silver Queen'

-Echeveria 'Silver Queen' is an attractive succulent with rosettes of narrow, lavender to pink leaves with a powdery coating of farina.
-The rosettes grow slowly up to 8 inches (20 cm) in diameter.
-Flowers are bell-shaped, pinkish-red, and appear from spring through summer on long stems.
+Echeveria 'Silver Queen' is an attractive succulent that forms rosettes of narrow lavender to pink leaves covered with a powdery coating.
+The rosettes slowly grow up to 8 inches (20 cm) in diameter.
+Flowers are bell-shaped pinkish-red and appear from spring through summer on long stems.

 How to Grow and Care for Echeveria 'Silver Queen'